 For

 Here, the word For introduces the reason for what Jesus said in 12:43.
 Use a natural way in your language for introducing a contrast.
 Alternate translation: "Because" (See: Connect - Reason-and-Result Relationship (p.750)) (See: Connect - Reason-and-Result Relationship (p.750))

-gave from their abundance
+put in from the things abounding to them

 Alternate translation: "had a lot of money but only gave a small portion of it"

-but she, from her poverty, put in everything, as much as she had, all of her livelihood
+but she, from her poverty, put in everything, as much as she had, her whole life

 Alternate translation: "but she who had only had a very little money gave everything she had to live on"

 her poverty

 Alternate translation: "her lack" or "the little she had"

-of her livelihood
+her & life

 Alternate translation: "she had to survive on"

 Mark 13

 Mark 13 General Notes

 Structure and Formatting

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
 The ULT does this with the poetry in 13:24-25, which are words from the Old Testament.

 Special Concepts in this Chapter

 The return of Christ

 Jesus said much about what would happen before he returned (Mark 13:6-37).
 He told his followers that bad things would happen to the world and bad things would happen to them before he returned, but they needed to be ready for him to return at any time.

 Teacher

 General Information:

 See how you translated Teacher in 4:38.